 You should treat this just like you would a regular court case, however.
-For example, you still need to hire a personal injury lawyer Los Angeles law firm.
+For example, you still need to hire a personal injury lawyer in Los Angeles.
 Failure to hire a legal professional can lead to you not getting the compensation that your child needs, or it could lead to the case getting dismissed outright.

 Depends on the Case

 Everything will largely depend on the specifics of the case.
 In some cases, you could be awarded punitive damages.
 This means that they gave you extra to punish the perpetrator.
 For example, this has happened in cases with drunk drivers who caused permanent harm to the child.
 Usually, punitive damages get reserved for some of the worst cases.
 They saw the driver as reckless, negligent or willful.
 Willful means that they acted intentionally for the purpose of harm.